nickredding/cordova-plugin-apple-watch-link/README.md

 <img src="Docs/watch.png" align="right" width="250">

 The Watch screen provides a console where the test app posts results of communication actions and received communications.
-There are additioanl screens that provide buttons to exercise the following communication functions:
+There are additional screens that provide buttons to exercise the following communication functions:
 * Send a dictionary message to the Watch
 * Send a data message to the watch
 * Send a user information update to the watch